dturing/node-gstreamer-superficial/README.md

 ### A simple Ogg/Theora streaming server

-is implemented in examples/streaming, just run server.js (requires express) and point your browser to http://localhost:8001.
+is broken, but was once working as implemented in examples/streaming; run server.js (requires express) and point your browser to http://localhost:8001.
 (Tested only with Chromium).
 This handles retaining the streamheader to feed first to every newly connected client.

 ## Who?